kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage?

 Minimal:
-- etcd: Small objects, users should clean up (TTL in Beta)
+- etcd: Small objects, bounded by built-in TTL cleanup (Alpha: 1h completed / 24h pending)
-- KCM: Reuses existing informers, adds small controller
+- KCM: Reuses existing `resource.k8s.io/v1` informers for ResourceSlice and ResourceClaim, adds a small controller with its own work queue
 - API server: Standard API operations
-- Response size: Bounded by required `driver` field (one driver's pools) and optional `limit` field (values determined at implementation based on size calculations)
+- Response size: Bounded by required `driver` field (one driver's pools), the `limit` field (default 100, max 1000), and the `+k8s:maxItems=1000` constraint on `status.pools`

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?